bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Aaron van Wirdum: 00:18:46

-And to be clear, it scans for taproot because it uses the taproot, it uses snore basically, I would say, right?
+And to be clear, it scans for taproot because it uses the taproot, it uses Schnorr basically, I would say, right?
 So if it doesn't have the Taproot output, then there's no way it can be a silent payment.

 Josibake: 00:18:59